"If you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

 WHAT IS NEURODIVERSITY?

-Neurodiversity is a disability rights movement supporting the premise that Autism (ADHD, Asperger's-type profiles, Dyslexia) are normal variations of the human brain and thought process.
+Neurodiversity is a disability rights movement supporting the premise that Autism (including Asperger's-type profiles), ADHD, PTSD, etc. are normal variations of the human brain and thought process.
 These differences should be celebrated and supported, not discriminated against.

 I hold a Ph.D. in industrial and organizational psychology from Grand Canyon University and a Masters in clinical social work from Arizona State University.
 I have been a clinical psychotherapist (both teletherapy and in-person) for 10 years, including serving as the executive director of a nationwide not-for-profit organization from 2014-2015.